 Structural Claims

-performs foundation, structural and roof inspections.
+ICE performs foundation, structural and roof inspections.
 Our experience encompasses a variety of roof surfacing systems: asphalt shingle, wood shake, ceramic & asbestos tiles, metal, slate, modified bitumen, built-up roofing, membrane, and foam.
 Each system reacts differently to hail impact and wind forces, so familiarity with all types is important.

 Foundation Failure: A variety of design and construction defects, as well as other factors can result in failure, both during construction and after completion during occupancy.
 Many foundations are not equipped with an adequate drainage system, which allows rapid build-up of subsurface hydrostatic pressure during periods of high intensity rainfall.
 Foundation failure may also result in distress to the exterior cladding of the structure.

 Retaining Wall Failure: Similar to foundation wall failure, retaining walls can fail when subjected to loading that they were not designed to resist.
 Heavy rainfall that saturates the soil can lead to increased subsurface hydrostatic forces that results in outward pressure on the wall, particularly when no drainage system is present.
-Many retaining walls are inadequately engineered which can result in global slope failure in addition to failure of the wall.
+Many retaining walls are inadequately

-When structural members become overloaded, either through weather events, or due to design and construction defects, failure will result.
+Structural Failure: When structural members become overloaded, either through weather events, or due to design and construction defects, failure will result.
 Failure may be localized and cosmetic, or can endanger the stability of the entire structure.

 Veneer: Differential foundation movement, long term weathering, and improper installation (such as no brick ties or a faulty mortar mix) can result in distress or collapse of the exterior veneer of the building.